The Backyard Gardener Logo

 The Backyard Gardener

-Gardening on the East Side!
+A Gardening Blog for the East Side

-The climate of the Eastern Sierra is very different from most of California.
-In this blog we examine some of the quirks of gardening on the East Side and cover horticultural issues that are important locally.
+In this blog we examine some of the quirks of gardening on the East Side, and cover horticultural issues that are important locally.
+Note that if you're visiting our site from the outside our little corner of California, you may find this information may not apply to your area.

 Articles are written by local UC Master Gardener volunteers or the local Farm Advisor.